 Can You Carry a Gun in Your Car Without a Concealed Weapon Permit?

-No. Without a Washington concealed pistol license (CPL) or valid concealed carry permit, firearms must be unloaded and in a closed opaque case or secure wrapper.
+No. Without a Washington concealed pistol license (CPL) or a license/permit from a state that Washington honors, firearms must be unloaded and in a closed opaque case or secure wrapper.
 [RCW 9.41.060(9)]

 Where Can You Not Concealed Carry in Washington?